Alternative Watering Solution – Using Graywater

 You are required to have a building permit.
 You can apply for a permit by contacting the Calaveras County Building Department or visit http://building.calaverasgov.us/.

-A permit would be required to install a graywater system at a nominal fee.
+A permit is required to install a graywater system at a nominal fee.

 The permit fee is around $154 for a plan review and one construction inspection.